This article was first published Oct 2018, and has been updated A LOT to reflect recent developments. See below for changelog:

-Ohhhhhh boy.
-It was early on Friday when we all got the news: ex-Deputy Prime Minister and current UMNO president Datuk Seri Dr Zahid Hamidi has been charged in court with eight charges of receiving gratification, 10 charges of criminal breach trust and a whopping 27 charges of money laundering, making it a total of 45 CHARGES!
+[UPDATE 19/2/21]: Ohhhhhh boy.
+Ex-Deputy Prime Minister and current UMNO president Datuk Seri Dr Zahid Hamidi has been charged in court with eight charges of receiving gratification, 12 charges of criminal breach trust and a whopping 27 charges of money laundering, making it a total of 47 CHARGES!

 Now it seems as tho a lot of the charges have to do with a certain fund called Yayasan Akal Budi, of which Zahid Hamidi is a director.
 It’s alleged that he misused RM800,000 from Yayasan Akal Budi to pay some credit card bills.
 Zahid however claims it’s not money laundering, it’s just that his employees *cough* accidentally used the wrong account to pay off the debt.